Botanical Name: Persea americana.

 Ripe avocados will keep up to 4 or 5 days in a refrigerator.
-To prevent the pulp to become dark when exposed to air, a lemon juice, lime juice or vinegar can be squeezed on the pulp.
+To prevent the pulp from becoming dark when exposed to air, a lemon juice, lime juice or vinegar can be squeezed on the pulp.

 Some people prefer to use sugar on avocados, and the fatty pulp can be made into a puree for use in milkshakes and ice creams.

 With 2.3 mg vitamin E per 100 g, the avocado is one of the richest fruit in this vitamin.
-No animal food (not eggs nor butter) come close to this amount.
-In the plant kingdom it is only nuts and olives that surpass avocados in vitamin E content.
+No animal food (eggs or butter) come close to this amount.
+In the plant kingdom, it is only nuts and olives that surpass avocados in vitamin E content.

 The avocado, along with banana, is the fruit with the highest amount of vitamin B6 (0.5 mg per 100 g), it even outdoes beef.
-Avocados have also very high content of iron (1.02.mg per 100 grams).
-With 5% or more of fiber, avocados are also among the most fiber rich of all fruits.
+Avocados have also high content of iron (1.02.mg per 100 grams).
+With 5% or more of fiber, avocados are also the most fiber rich of all fruits

 Growing Avocado Indoors

-It is possible to grow avocados as a houseplant, but the plant will eventually be to large to have indoors.
+It is possible to grow avocados as a houseplant, but the plant will eventually be too large to have indoors.